AbdElmoneimMohamed/LaravelRestructure/readme.md

  ## Views

- you will find them in app/resources/modules-views directory i divided them to to directory
+ you will find them in app/resources/modules-views directory i divided them to two directory

  * backend
  * frontend